Donor-Advised Funds | Veterinarians Without Borders

 3. Recommend a grant: Once your DAF is funded, you can recommend grants to Veterinarians Without Borders Canada.
 Provide the following information to your DAF sponsor:

-• Charity Name: Veterinarians Without Borders/Vétérinaires Sans Frontières Canada
+• Charity Name: Veterinarians Without Borders Canada

-• Charity Registration Number: 84146 9547 RR0001
+• Canadian Charitable Registration Number: 84146 9547 RR0001

-Why Support Us Through a DAF?
+Why support us through a DAF?

 • Improve animal health and welfare in underserved communities.